biolab/orange2/orange/doc/ofb-rst/rst/index.rst

 Beginning with Orange
 =====================

-If you are new to Orange, than this is probably the best place to start.
+If you are new to Orange, then this is probably the best place to start.
 “Beginning with Orange” was written with a purpose to provide a gentle tutorial over basic functionality of Orange.
 The tutorial
 includes: